 No operating system is bulletproof.
-Many things can go wrong - sometimes files go messy on hard drive after a power failure, sometimes a bad software or driver installation causes trouble, sometimes user deletes something important, etc.
+Many things can go wrong - sometimes files go messy on a hard drive or an SSD after a power failure, sometimes a bad software or driver installation causes trouble, sometimes user deletes something important, etc.

 This section will cover the most annoying problems - Windows will not start or run properly.
 The remedy may be as simple as pressing a few keyboard keys, or it may take some time or even hours of repairing system files or performing a non-destructive reinstallation.